junxit/us-congress-bills-114/bill.md

     - **(A)** The plan is an Medicare Advantage regional plan (as defined in paragraph (4) of section 1859(b) of such Act (42 U.S.C.
 1395w–28(b))) or Medicare Advantage local plan (as defined in paragraph (5) of such section) offered in the Medicare Advantage region selected under paragraph (1)(A).
     - **(B)** The plan has—
       - **(i)**
-        - **(I)** a quality rating under section 1853(n)(4) of such Act (42 U.S.C.
-1395w–23(n)(4)) of 4 stars or higher based on the most recent data available for such year, or
+        - **(I)** a quality rating under section 1853(o) of such Act (42 U.S.C.
+1395w–23(o)) of 4 stars or higher based on the most recent data available for such year, or
         - **(II)** in the case of a specialized Medicare Advantage plan for special needs individuals, as defined in section 1859(b)(6)(A) of such Act (42 U.S.C.
-1395w–28(b)(6)(A)), a quality rating under 1853(n)(4) of such Act (42 U.S.C.
-1395w–23(n)(4)) equal to or higher than the national average for special needs plans (excluding Institutional-Special needs plans) based on the most recent data available for such year; and
+1395w–28(b)(6)(A)), a quality rating under section 1853(o) of such Act (42 U.S.C.
+1395w–23(o)) equal to or higher than the national average for special needs plans (excluding Institutional-Special needs plans) based on the most recent data available for such year; and
-      - **(ii)** at least 20 percent of the population to whom the plan is offered consists of subsidy eligible individuals (as defined in section 1860D–14(a)(3)(A) of the Social Security Act (42 U.S.C.
+      - **(ii)** at least 20 percent of the population to whom the plan is offered in a service area consists of subsidy eligible individuals (as defined in section 1860D–14(a)(3)(A) of the Social Security Act (42 U.S.C.
 1395w–114(a)(3)(A))).
   - **(4)** *Disclosure to beneficiaries* The Secretary shall provide to each individual eligible to enroll under a Medicare Advantage plan approved to participate under the demonstration program during a plan year for which the plan is so selected—
     - **(A)** notification that the plan is participating in such demonstration program;
     - **(B)** background information on the demonstration program;
     - **(C)** clinical data derived from the studies resulting from the demonstration program; and
     - **(D)** notification of the potential benefits that the individual will receive, and of the other potential impacts that the individual will experience, on account of the participation of the plan in the demonstration program.
 - **(c)** *Value-Based insurance design methodologies*
-  - **(1)** *Definition* For purposes of this section, the term value-based insurance design methodology means a methodology for identifying specific prescription medications, and clinical services that are payable under title XVIII of the Social Security Act, for which copayments, coinsurance, or both, would improve the management of specific chronic clinical conditions because of the high value and effectiveness of such medications and services for such specific chronic clinical conditions, as approved by the Secretary.
+  - **(1)** *Definition* For purposes of this section, the term value-based insurance design methodology means a methodology for identifying specific prescription medications, and clinical services that are payable under title XVIII of the Social Security Act, for which the reduction of copayments, coinsurance, or both, would improve the management of specific chronic clinical conditions because of the high value and effectiveness of such medications and services for such specific chronic clinical conditions, as approved by the Secretary.
   - **(2)** *Use of methodologies to reduce copayments and coinsurance* A Medicare Advantage organization offering an eligible Medicare Advantage plan approved to participate under the demonstration program, for each plan year for which the plan is so selected and using value-based insurance design methodologies—
     - **(A)** shall identify each prescription medication and clinical service covered under such plan for which the plan proposes to reduce or eliminate the copayment or coinsurance, with respect to the management of specific chronic clinical conditions (as specified by the Secretary) of Medicare Advantage eligible individuals (as defined in section 1851(a)(3) of the Social Security Act (42 U.S.C.
 1395w–21(a)(3))) enrolled under such plans, for such plan year;
     - **(B)** may, for such plan year, reduce or eliminate copayments, coinsurance, or both for such prescription medication and clinical services so identified with respect to the management of such conditions of such individuals—